 Immediately after bariatric surgery, you should be able to walk moderate amounts.
 In the first six weeks after laparoscopic surgery (up to 12 weeks after "open" surgery), do not lift more than 10 pounds.
 After that initial recovery period, you can begin more strenuous exercise after being cleared by your surgeon.
 This can range from normal exercise programs at the local gym to programs modified to meet your individual needs.

-Holy Cross Hospital offers a self-paced "Movement, Stretch and Strength" class to pre- and post-bariatric surgery patients.
+Holy Cross Health offers a self-paced "Movement, Stretch and Strength" class to pre- and post-bariatric surgery patients.
 The class helps to increase lung capacity, flexibility and strength.
 It helps patients get in shape for surgery and successfully move beyond surgery.
 Your physician must provide permission for you to participate in this class.

 For upcoming dates and to register, visit our classes and events section or call 301-754-8800.

 Going Back to Work

 Your ability to resume pre-surgery levels of activity will vary according to your physical condition, the nature of the activity and the type of weight-loss surgery you had.
 Many patients return to full pre-surgery levels of activity within six weeks of their morbid obesity procedure.
 Patients who have had a minimally invasive laparoscopic procedure may be able to return to these activities within a shorter time.